Gdalik/EarQuiz_website/pages/EQ_Frequencies.md

 layout: page
 subheadline:  "Learn frequency bands!
 Equalize consciously!"
 title:  "EarQuiz Frequencies"
 teaser: "<i>EarQuiz Frequencies</i> is a software for ear training on equalization.
 Its goal is to help musicians and other audio professionals or students learn how to hear frequency bands.
-Available for Windows and macOS.<br/>[Download][7]"
+Available for Windows and macOS."
 tags:
     - equalization
     - Golden Ears